 Many aspects of the system are going electronic and digital.
 “A lot of your health information and history can be now downloaded online, or you can send a secure message to your assigned doctor, RN or LPN,” says Nelson.
 “While there are other marketing efforts as well, digital signage has certainly helped.”

-Most of the content is created in AxisTV by importing a background image and then putting text over that, or by saving PowerPoint or Publisher files as jpegs, importing them into messages, scheduling the content into a playlist, and publishing.
+Most of the content is created in AxisTV by importing images or PowerPoint, scheduling the content into a playlist, and publishing.
 “It’s just not hard to use,” says Nelson.
 “And the comments we’ve received have all been positive.
 We’ve seen increased participation in clinics and activities, and clinical and administrative staff routinely request information be put on the digital signage system, and have commented that the messages have had had the intended effect, i.e., more use of automated pharmacy orders, increased calls for clinics, and so on.”

 AxisTV is also flexible and easily scalable for future growth.
 “The nice thing is that, if we grow and gain additional waiting rooms, we can expand this system with no problems,” says Nichols.
 “It makes no sense at all to use a different system.”